evanobenauer/AppNexus/README.md

 The application contains utility classes and user interface classes perfect for creating various applications ranging from simulations, videogames, editors, and other simple to complex applicaiton types.

 # Window

+NOTE: ALL DOCUMENTATION IS IN PROGRESS. *I plan to make it very detailed*

 # Scene
 # Elements
 # Widgets